 PEM (Privacy Enhanced Mail) is a standard for public key and certificate information, and an encoding standard used to transmit keys and certificates.

-Trino supports PEM-encoded certificates.
+Trino supports PEM files.
 If you want to use other supported formats, see:

-A single PEM-encoded file can contain either certificate or key pair information, or both in the same file.
+A single PEM file can contain either certificate or key pair information, or both in the same file.
 Certified keys can contain a chain of certificates from successive certificate authorities.

-Follow the steps in this topic to inspect and validate PEM-encoded key and certificate files.
+Follow the steps in this topic to inspect and validate key and certificate in PEM files.
 See Inspect and validate keystore to validate JKS keystores.

 Inspect PEM file#